Mission Control User Guide

-The top section of the Gantt Chart provides the ability to filter which Projects are displayed, whether or not to show the Project List, the ability to zoom in and out of the grid, the ability to add a week at a time to the start or end of the timeline, as well as the PDF & MS Project exports.
+The top section of the Gantt Chart provides the ability to filter which Projects are displayed, whether or not to show the Project Data Table, the ability to zoom in and out of the grid, the ability to add a week at a time to the start or end of the timeline, as well as the PDF & MS Project exports.
 Don’t forget the Save button which you will need to save any changes you make!

 Creating new Milestones

 You can create a new Milestone directly within the Gantt Chart using the + symbol next to the name of a Project.
 This will open up a New Milestone Lightbox, allowing you to specify a Name, Budget, Deadline, Owner and Notes as follows:

 Note: When creating new Milestones on the Gantt chart, you need to Save the Lightbox and then Save the Gantt Chart.